Spatially explicit models for inference about density in unmarked or partially marked populations: Applications

-One benefit of a Bayesian analysis is that it can accommodate prior information on the home range size and encounter rate parameters, which are readily available for many species.
-To illustrate, we analyzed the parula data using two sets of priors.
-In the first set, all priors were improper, customary non-informative priors (see Table \ref{t:nopaPosts}).
-Uniform priors were also used in the second set, with the exception of an informative prior for the scale parameter $\sigma \sim \mbox{Gamma}(13,10)$.
-We arrived at this prior using the methods described by \citet{royleEA11_search} and published information on the warbler's home range size and detection probability \citep{Moldenhaer_NOPAbna,SimonsEA09}.
-More details on this derivation are found in \ref{suppA}.
-We briefly note here that this prior includes the biologically-plausible range of values from $\sigma$ suggested by the published literature.
+One benefit of a Bayesian analysis is that it can accommodate prior information about home range size, which is readily available for many species and directly related to the encounter rate parameter $\sigma$ [\citet{royleEA11search}].
+To illustrate, we analyzed the Parula data using two sets of priors.
+In the first set, all priors were improper, customary noninformative priors (see Table \ref{tnopaPosts}).
+Uniform priors were also used in the second set, with the exception of an informative prior for the scale parameter $\sigma\sim \operatorname{Gamma}(13,10)$.
+We arrived at this prior using the methods described by \citet{royleEA11search} and published information on home range size and detection probability [\citet{MoldenhaerNOPAbna,SimonsEA09}].
+More details on this derivation are found in the supplementary material [\citet {ChaRoy13}].
+We briefly note here that this prior includes the biologically plausible range of values for $\sigma$ suggested by the published literature.

-The posterior distribution for $N$ was highly skewed with a long right tail resulting in a wide 95\% credible interval (Table \ref{t:nopaPosts}).
-Nonetheless, the interval for density, $D$, includes estimates reported from more intensive field studies \citep[][]{Moldenhaer_NOPAbna}.
+The posterior distribution for $N$ was highly skewed with a long right tail resulting in a wide 95\% credible interval (Table \ref{tnopaPosts}).
+Nonetheless, the interval for density,~$D$, includes estimates reported from more intensive field studies [\citet{MoldenhaerNOPAbna}].
 This was true when considering both sets of priors, although posterior precision was higher under the informative set of priors.
-Specifically, the use of prior information reduced posterior density at high, biologically implausible, values of $\sigma$, and hence decreased the posterior mass for low values of $N$ (Fig.~\ref{fig:prior}).
+Specifically, the use of prior information reduced posterior density at high, biologically implausible, values of $\sigma$, and hence decreased the posterior mass for low values of $N$ (Figure \ref{figprior}).
+For both sets of priors, $\operatorname{Pr}(N=M=300) \approx0$, indicating that the amount of data augmentation was sufficient to avoid any effect on the posteriors.